adsabs/montysolr/src/js/modules/orcid/README.md

 authenticate with ORCID and authorize 'ADS application' to gain access to user's records.

- - Originally, this mechanism is implemented through a separate window (orcidLoginContainer.html)
+ - Originally, this mechanism was implemented through a separate window (orcidLoginContainer.html)
  - When authenticated, ORCID redirects to /oauthRedirect.html
  - which in turn passes code to /oauth/exchangeOauthCode; to exchange code for access token (this method is implemented in server.js)